Fade BG Image

 Three years.
 Haku-san had mentioned that it had been three years since this hero was summoned.

-Three years—the same amount of time it takes to get through high school.
-In that time, many things must have happened.
-I don't know what, but from his current state, it wasn't hard to imagine he'd been through harrowing experiences compared to his life in Japan.
+Three years.
+The same amount of time from enrolling in high school to graduating.
+In that much time, a lot must have happened.
+I don't know the details, but from how he looked now, it wasn't hard to imagine he'd gone through some harrowing experiences compared to life in Japan.

 "You can never return, you say?"

 "Yes.
-My hometown is in another world, so there's no way to return.
-I'm still searching for a way, but—even if I find one, I probably wouldn't be able to go back… Since coming to this world, I've killed people with these hands.
+My hometown is in another world, so there's no means to return.
+I'm searching for one, but… even if I found a way, I probably couldn't go back.
+Since coming to this world, I've killed people with these hands.
 In my hometown, that's the gravest sin."

 I see, so he's killed people since coming to this world.
 That's why he can't return to Japan, huh.